 Telecommunications giant AT&T announced recently that 4,200 energy efficiency programs implemented at company facilities in 2010 will resulted in $44 million in annualized savings.

-When in comes to energy efficiency upgrades, companies have to start spending money in order to start saving money on energy costs proving the adage that it costs green to go green but the example set by AT&T could go a long way to convincing other companies to start saving energy with upgrades of their own.
+When in comes to energy efficiency upgrades, companies have to start spending money in order to start reducing bill costs proving the adage that it costs green to go green but the example set by AT&T could go a long way to convincing other companies to start saving energy with upgrades of their own.

 There were several major changes that lead to AT&Ts notable savings: